unity-linux/mklivecd/README.md

 # mklivecd:
 has a long and sorted history.
+Many folks have worked on it inlcuding Tom Kelly, Jaco Greeff and various distro teams ranging from Mandrake, (Mandriva) PCLinuxOS, to Unity-Linux.
 It currently lives on in a different form called mylivecd which was forked for PCLinuxOS.
 I have decided to revive the old version that had been maintained by Unity-Linux until it went defunct. mklivecd comes from Mandrake and was dependant on drakxtools.